 The examples thus far listed constitute, for the most part, clear cut coincidences or sometimes groupings of two or more.

-But I also recorded long chains of events, one from September 2001 and another from March 2003, where I had cobbled together clear coincidences, double entendres in speech and headlines and other, often very, very vague, possible correspondences.
+But I had also recorded long chains of events, one from September 2001 and another from March 2003, where I had cobbled together clear coincidences, double entendres in speech and headlines and other, often very, very vague, possible correspondences.

 The first of these, spanning twenty-five pages, I termed ́A Splurge ́, and the second, much smaller, one, More of A Splurge.